FoxAviation/TUM_ISDS/Video/outline.md

 6. Working at computer at night
     * Setting
         * Night-time scene
-        * Else: Same setting as before...
+        * Same setting as before...
     * Camera
         * Static: Actor at table, some background (dark)
         * CU (screencast): OS showing a console